MrDec/MrDec.github.io/_pages/about.md

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 We have got the excellent award of wide-area ISTD challenge in 7th PRCV.
+- *2024.10*: &nbsp;🎉🎉 We have got the excellent award of wide-area ISTD challenge in PRCV 2024.
 - *2024.08*: &nbsp;🎉🎉 [Tridos](https://ieeexplore.ieee.org/document/10663463) has been accept by IEEE Transactions on Geoscience and Remote Sensing.
 - *2024.06*: &nbsp;🎉🎉 [TMP](https://www.sciencedirect.com/science/article/abs/pii/S0957417424015987) has been accepted by Expert Systems with Applications.